NilPointer-Software/bdfd-wiki/src/bdscript/onlyBotChannelPerms.md

 # $onlyBotChannelPerms
-The command can only be executed if the bot has all of the provided permissions in a channel.
+The command can only be executed if the bot has all of the provided permissions in a given channel.

 ## Syntax
 ```